 I saw her shrug.
-I’m not sure she agreed that was a good idea, but I didn’t want to see them corner they way they had a habit of when any of us children brought anyone home.
+I’m not sure she agreed that was a good idea, but I didn’t want to see them corner her the way they had a habit of doing when any of us children brought anyone home.
 I did once, and never again.

 “It will be fine.”